expo/appjs24-workflows-workshop-lessons/06-widgets-part2.md

 ### Concepts

-- Adding native code to your app with a local Expo module
+- Adding native code to your app with a local Expo module.
 - Understanding how existing React Native libraries for widgets work, and why you may or may not want to use them.
-- Sharing data with native features outside of your app
+- Sharing data with native features outside of your app.
-- Accepting parameters in config plugins
+- Accepting parameters in config plugins.

 ### Tasks

-- Write data from your app to a file so the widget can read it
+- Write data from your app to a file so the widget can read it.
 - Pick one platform to start (if you get done early, you can do the second one), and
   - Extend the config plugin as needed to support the added features
   - Style your widget
-  - Read data into the widget
+  - Read data into the widget.

 ### Resources

-- Link to any helpful docs
+- Link to any helpful docs.

 # Exercises